 Keeping Earwigs Out

-Obviously, the fact that earwigs might hole up in your home as a motel until the weather passes doesn’t mean you want them there in the first place.
+Obviously, the fact that earwigs might use your home as a motel until the weather passes doesn’t mean you want them there in the first place.
 But the good news is that exclusionary tactics can be a big help.

 If you frequent this site, you’ll already know these tricks, but for those who aren’t familiar with exclusion, here are the basics:

-Make sure all doors and windows are properly caulked and any screened that have holes are replaced.
+Make sure all doors and windows are properly caulked and any screens that have holes (besides the intended ones) are replaced.